 Due to feeling sleepy throughout the day there can be a propensity to fall asleep while driving, which is obviously very dangerous.

 Tests may be used to confirm the diagnosis.
 Polysomnography (a type of sleep study) is the most comprehensive medical test undertaken to confirm OSA.
 This involves an overnight stay in a special sleep clinic.
 Before going to sleep for the night the person is attached to a number of leads or wires to monitor what happens during sleep.
-Although the number of leads used can be unsettling, it is a painless and safe procedure that requires no specific preparation.
+Blood oxygen levels, brain activity, eye movement and other indicators are assessed.